ministryofjustice/hmpps-approved-premises-ui/README.md

 ## Feature flags

-We use [Flipt](http://flipt.io) for feature flags.
-See https://github.com/ministryofjustice/hmpps-approved-premises-ui/blob/main/doc/how-to/add-a-feature-flag.md for more details
+We currently use environment variables for feature flags.